RottingApple/hands-on/session-5/README.md

        ------------
    ```

-4. Which one of all the parts that are used to build a `'chair'` has longest shipping time?
+4. Which one of all the parts that are used to build a `'chair'` has longest shipping time? :coffee::coffee:

    ```
        ------------------------------